aksnzhy/xlearn_doc/_build/html/_sources/install.rst.txt

 First, build the executable files (``xlearn_train`` and ``xlearn_predict``) and the shared library (``libxlearn.so`` for Linux and ``libxlearn.dylib`` for Mac OSX) from the C++ code.

-Then, install the python package.
+Then, you can install the python package through ``install-python.sh``.

 Fortunately, we write a script ``build.sh`` to do all the things for users.